zerocracy/zerocracy.github.io/_posts/2018/08/2018-08-27-penalty-for-refusal.md

 Second, ask yourself, why do you have to refuse tasks sometimes?
 In most cases, this happens when you can't find a way to complete them within their allocated budgets.
 Why can't you do that?
-Well, sorry for being harsh, but you can't do that because you are not as good as Zerocrat expects you to be.
+Well, sorry for being harsh, but you can't do that because you are not
+<del>as good as Zerocrat expects you to be</del> passionate enough.

 I wrote a blog post about it some time ago, on my personal blog:
 [_Either Bugs or Pull Requests ... or You Are Out_](https://www.yegor256.com/2018/07/24/bugs-or-pull-requests.html).